 Negative investment rates: During the Covid-19 pandemic, market 'flight to safety' (among other factors) brought about negative returns on some investment products.
 At the time, bank systems limitations meant negative rates couldn't be applied to all depositors.
 However, banks have since confirmed to the Bank of England that should similar market conditions present themselves again in future they do now have the capability to introduce negative rates on customers deposits.
-Given the inflationary factors being seen post-Covid and the associated rate increases in response, negative returns are now unlikely in the short-term.
-Should a negative rate environment materialise in the future however, we will continue to prioritise Security and Liquidity over Yield.
-Therefore, negative returns will be taken as interest 'cost' with the principal sum remaining intact provided there is no related Credit Event.
+In the current rate environment, negative returns are unlikely in the short-term.
+Should a negative rate environment materialise in the future however; we will continue to prioritise Security and Liquidity over Yield and any negative returns will be taken as interest 'cost' with the principal sum remaining intact provided there is no related Credit Event.